MelissaGarciaAngel/TraineeTask/ReadMe.md

 ## Usage

 Ensure that the profile named `trainee_challenge` is correctly created in your machine, the used region is `us-east-1`.
-Optionally you can change the name of the `profile` variable in the `variables.tf` file to match your personal variable..
+Optionally you can change the name of the `profile` variable in the `variables.tf` file to match your personal variable.